Bianca Heinicke

-Bianca Claßen (born 6 February 1993, née Heinicke), better known by her YouTube channel name BibisBeautyPalace, is a German fashion and beauty YouTuber.
-As of May 2022 she has almost 5.9 million subscribers on YouTube.
+Bianca Heinicke (born 6 February 1993), better known by her YouTube channel name BibisBeautyPalace, is a German fashion and beauty YouTuber.
+As of May 2023, she has over 5.8 million subscribers on YouTube.

 Career

-2012 and 2013: Beginning

-Claßen began making her videos in December 2012, gaining her first 500 subscribers within less than two months.
+Heinicke began making her videos in December 2012, gaining her first 500 subscribers within less than two months.
 Her videos focus on hair, makeup, fashion, travel, lifestyle and challenges.
 She recorded her earliest YouTube videos using a Panasonic HC-V500 video camera.

-2014: Advancements

 In 2014, she won an award in the Beauty, Fashion, and Lifestyle category at the Google Play Awards.
-As of 2017, she had the fourth most popular YouTube channel in Germany.

-2015 and 2016

 In May 2015, she launched her own cosmetics brand called Bilou, meant as an acronym for "Bibi loves you".

-Over time, the variety of her cosmetics products, namely the flavours of her shampoos, has increased.
+Over time, the variety of her cosmetics products, namely the flavours of her shampoos, increased.

-Heinicke appeared in the mid-2015 film "Kartoffelsalat – Nicht fragen!", ensemble cast with other major German YouTube personalities.
+Heinicke appeared in the mid-2015 film Kartoffelsalat – Nicht fragen!, which featured an ensemble cast with other major German YouTube personalities.

 In October 2015, in cooperation with the German Telekom and Sony Mobile, a customized variant of the Sony Xperia M4 Aqua mobile phone was released in Germany, known as the Bibi-Phone edition.
-It differentiates from the original with a picture of Bianca's face and her signature printed on the unit's rear cover, and additional wallpaper pictures and ring tones.
+It differentiated from the original with a picture of Bianca's face and her signature printed on the unit's rear cover, and additional wallpaper pictures and ring tones.

 In March 2016, her channel surpassed three million subscribers.

-Bianca Claßen among her spouse Julian Claßen appeared in YouTube Rewind 2015 and 2016.
+In 2015 and 2016, Bianca Claßen, along with her spouse Julian Claßen, appeared in the annual YouTube Rewind.